slevin/unsigned/README.md

 #Exploration of the Unsigned Integer
 The unsigned integer types in C are an implementation detail masquerading as abstraction.
-After some notion of taking an unsigned number then multipling by -1 then assigning to a double (NSTimeInterval)

 #Languages
 * obj c